Veterinary Oncologic Surgery

 Diagnosing and Treating Cancer in Animals

-Oncologic surgery focuses on using to surgery to diagnose, manage, and treat cancerous tumors.
-It is routinely used in establishing a diagnosis, performing a biopsy, tumor excision, palliative indications, and debulking tumors.
-This surgery can also make other cancer treatments — such as chemotherapy, radiation, or immunotherapy — more effective.
-Overall, oncologic surgical intervention can improve your pet’s quality of life and comfort when used as a definitive or palliative therapy.
+Oncologic surgery is routinely used in establishing a diagnosis, performing a biopsy, tumor excision, palliative indications, and debulking tumors.
+When used in conjunction with other cancer treatments such as chemotherapy, radiation, or immunotherapy, surgery can often make the treatment more effective.
+Overall, oncologic surgical intervention can improve your pet’s quality of life and comfort when used as definitive or palliative therapy.

 Types of Oncologic Surgery